sikora-scientific-instrumentation/cold_stage_4/documentation/getting_started.md

 Once the user has clicked 'Start Assay', the cold-stage will start the data logger, before cooling the cold-plate to the ramp start temperature as rapidly as possible.

-Once the cold-plate temperature reaches the ramp start temperature, the temperature setpoint will then advance linearly at the desired temperature ramp-rate, which can be observed in the main control-panel window (Fig.7).
+Once the cold-plate temperature reaches the ramp start temperature, the temperature setpoint will then advance linearly at the desired temperature ramp-rate, which can be observed in the main control-panel window as shown in Fig.8 above.

 Note that the button in the bottom-right corner of the wizard window now reads 'Finish Assay'.
 During a live experiment, in the event that all of the droplets in the array freeze prior to the cold-plate reaching the ramp end temperature, the user can click on this button to end the experiment.
 Otherwise, the experiment will end automatically once the cold-plate reaches the ramp end temperature.